Smoothness in the $l_p$ Minkowski problem for $p<1$: Introduction

 We observe that $h$ is a non-negative positively $1$-homogeneous convex function in $\R^n$ which solves the Monge-Amp\`ere equation

 in the sense of measure if and only if $h$ is the support function of a convex body $K\in{\mathcal K}_{0}^n$ which is the solution of~\eqref{Kdensityfunction} (see Section~\ref{secPreliminaries}).
+Here $h$ is the unknown non-negative (support) function on $S^{n-1}$ to be found, $\nabla^2 h$ denote the (covariant) Hessian matrix of $h$ with respect to an orthonormal frame on $S^{n-1}$, and $I$ is the identity matrix.
+The function $h$ may vanish somewhere even in the case when $f$ is positive and continuous, and when this happens and $p<1$ the equation~\eqref{MongeAmpere_Sn} is singular at the zero set of $h$.
 Naturally, if $h$ is $C^2$, then (\ref{MongeAmpere_Sn}) is a proper Monge-Amp\`ere equation.
-The function $h$ may vanish somewhere for certain functions $f$, and when this happen and $p<1$ the equation~\eqref{MongeAmpere_Sn} is singular at the zero set of $h$.

 In this paper we study the smoothness and strict convexity of a solution $K\in{\mathcal K}_{0}^n$ of~\eqref{Kdensityfunction} assuming $\tau_2>f>\tau_1$ for some constants $\tau_2>\tau_1>0$.
 Concerning these aspects for $p<1$, we summarize the known results in Theorem~\ref{th_regularity}, and the new results in Theorem~\ref{th_regularity-new}.